adobe-type-tools/afdko/docs/MakeOTFUserGuide.md

 Note that `makeotf` cannot re-order glyphs when the source font is a TrueType or OpenType/TTF font: the glyph order in the source font and the glyph order in the `GlyphOrderAndAliasDB` file must be the same.
 It can, however, still rename glyphs and assign Unicode values.

-Note that `makeotf` no longer assigns glyphs Unicode values from the Private Use Area (PUA) block.
-If such Unicode values are needed, they must be specified in a `GOADB` file.

 ## **fontinfo**

 The fontinfo file is a simple text file containing key-value pairs.
 Each line contains two white-space separated fields.
 The first field is a keyword, and the second field is the value. `makeotf` will look for a fontinfo file in the same directory as the source font file, and, if found, use it to set some default values.
 These values will be overridden by any `makeotf` command line options.
 The keywords and values currently supported are: